agopalareddy/GoogleCalendarSync/README.md

 1. In the script editor, select the function `runFullSync` from the dropdown menu at the top.
 2. Click the **Run** button.
 3. Check the **Execution log** to monitor its progress.

+### **Automatic Title Migration**

+When you add or modify the `CALENDAR_NAMES` configuration, the script will automatically update existing event titles over time:

+- **Existing Events**: Events created before configuring `CALENDAR_NAMES` will gradually get their titles updated to match the new per-calendar naming.
+- **New Events**: All new events will immediately use the correct custom titles.
+- **Rate Limiting**: The script updates only 1 event title per sync batch to avoid hitting Google's API rate limits.
+- **Migration Progress**: You can monitor the migration in the **Execution log** - look for "UPDATING event title" messages.

+This gradual approach ensures all events eventually have the correct titles without overwhelming the API.

 ### **Resetting the Sync**